weecology/retriever-website/source/index.md

 formats before inserting the data into your choice of database management systems (Microsoft Access, MySQL, PostgreSQL, and SQLite, on Windows, Mac and Linux).

+> "Thanks to the EcoData Retriever I went from idea to results in 30 minutes,
+> and to a submitted manuscript in two months." - Jean Philippe Gibert

 ## Citation